OmarMohsen9/5gAntenna/README.md

 # 5gAntenna
-Designing of 5g antenna that operates at 28Ghz using cst as a project in my third year of collage.
+Designing of 5g antenna that operates at 28Ghz using cst as a project for "Antenna engineering course" for my third year of collage.